 Primosten is a small town in North Dalmatia, located close to Sibenik and just over an hour or so north (along the coastal road) from Split.
-This pretty little town was once on an island (as you can tell from its shape), although it was attached to the mainland in the 16th century.
+This pretty little town was once on an island (as you can tell from its shape), although it was linked to the mainland in the 16th century.

 Primosten is probably best known for being a resort, so you’ll most likely be making it here to holiday rather than to merely visit for a day.
 But as it’s well placed for visiting other towns and cities and sights (such as above mentioned two, plus Trogir and Krka National Park) it’s a good place to base yourself.